x-jesse/Fleet-Feedback/README.md

 We want to focus on establishing a path of improvement by providing dynamic and personalized feedback to drivers.

+Some things to include:

+- driver feedback so they can learn from their mistakes
+- collision detection/reconstruction

 ## Scoring